anup557/ciphers/README_ches_artifact.md

 The following tools should be installed to perform the experiments:

 1. **C/C++ Compilers and Interpreters**
-   For the simulation part standard C/C++ compilers and interpreters are sufficient.
+   Standard C/C++ compilers and interpreters are sufficient for the simulation part.
 This is used in [Software Simulation of The Attacks](#software-simulation-of-the-attacks)

 2. **ChipWhisperer Toolchain**
    We use the [ChipWhisperer open-source toolchain](https://github.com/newaetech/chipwhisperer).